Vinilificio/vinilificio.com/en/about-us.md

 Vinilificio is the undisputed leader in the Italian market and is one of the top brands in Europe.

-Since 2010, Vinilificio, in partnership with Rand Muzik, has provided record pressing services in small, medium and large quantities.
+Since 2008, Vinilificio, in partnership with Rand Muzik, has provided record pressing services in small, medium and large quantities.
 Our company values are quality and customer satisfaction.
 Driven by our continuous commitment, passion and dedication to keeping up with the latest technological developments, we strive to exceed customer expectations.

-Vinilificio actively supports and is a partner of a number of cultural/musical events, including IDA WORLD DJ CHAMPIONSHIP, ORIGINAL CULTURES.
+Vinilificio actively supports and is a partner of a number of cultural/musical events, including IDA WORLD DJ CHAMPIONSHIP, ORIGINAL CULTURES and others.

 Something about Vinilficio:
 * [Il Corriere](https://corrieredibologna.corriere.it/notizie/cultura-e-tempo-libero/23_settembre_24/bologna-cristian-adamo-l-artigiano-del-vinile-nonostante-le-difficolta-non-scomparira-mai-6e3abec2-5360-4700-a83f-0a38eecccxlk.shtml?fbclid=IwAR3Z3ufI-BrEoT6tzLO5cVv6lAleoYEi2wg4P4I81SEevfdDe2bcxDZNxKs){:target="_blank"}